Annytomica/Portfolio/README.md

 #### Homepage
 The Scientist and Coder titles provide a succinct summary of who Anny Devoy is and immediately piques the interest of the site visitor.
 ![homepage](assets/readme/readme_homepage.png)
 There is a brief introduction paragraph to further introduce Anny and explain what she does and what she is about.
+This paragraph conndenses to just the first two sentences for small screens.

 This is followed by a very simple and clean layout of four thumbnail images for latest projects that link to the relevant sections in the portfolio page.
 The design has the thumbnails with drop shadow, to attract attention and create the impression they are hovering on the page and highlight they are individual elements.